earkevin11/Containers/README.md

 <p/>

-# Commands to create a Service Principal
+# Commands to create a Service Principal - #146 on Udemy

 <p align="center">